 ‘Owning’ a business intelligence (BI) solution is no longer the only possibility for a company striving for informed decision-making.
 The data analytics outsourcing market is forecasted to grow, which means that more and more companies will choose ‘renting’ their BI over any type of implementing it.

-Before taking a closer look at the approached to BI as a service, let me quickly articulate the main differences between BI as a service (also known as managed analytics services or data analytics outsourcing) and BI implementation services:
+Before taking a closer look at the approaches to BI as a service, let me quickly define the main differences between BI as a service (also known as managed analytics services or data analytics outsourcing) and BI implementation services:

 - BI implementation presupposes a 6-8 month project.
 Once it’s completed, a company gets a data analytics solution (on-premises, in-cloud, or hybrid one).

 - BI as a service presupposes continuous cooperation, where the outsourcing partner is totally responsible for the solution’s technical embodiment, and the company gets access to first analytical insights in 1-5 days from the cooperation start.

 Relying solely on the data retrieved from a company’s systems, this approach provides insights into the company’s business processes, customers, performance, and more.
 As a main advantage of this approach, I would mention a plethora of data available for the analysis.

 For illustration, let me draw your attention to one of ScienceSoft’s projects, where a metal parts manufacturer requested us to help them prioritize their product categories as they wanted this strategic decision to be data-driven.
 In the course of the project, ScienceSoft scrutinized the manufacturer’s 2-year financial and production history data into meaningful insights and built reports and graphs so that they could glance at the findings and find the answers to their business questions.

 However, there is a significant drawback in getting insights derived from internal data solely.
 The company is limited to their ‘internal wisdom’ and lacks external data for sound comparison.